agiliq/django-orm-cookbook/README.md

 We have a set of models which we use across the book for answering these questions.

-### The setup

-You have been hired by the United Mytic and Supernormal Research Agency - The UMSRA.
-UMSRA researches and documents mytic and supernormal events.
-You have been tasked with creating a web app where UMSRA researchers can document their findings and look up their collegue's research.

 ### The models

 You plan to write a set of models and an assoicated admin for UMSRA researchers.
 You come up with two apps `entities` and `events`.
 The models are